 The purpose is, therefore, to maximise the availability of firm capacity at locations where demand for capacity exists.
 This process applies to capacity available in the constrained period (i.e. within investment lead times) as demand for additional capacity cannot be met by investment on the system within such timescales.

-Consistent with the Licence and Uniform Network Code, firm entry capacity is a commercial right that may be offered on a daily basis or multiples thereof: it does not reflect a commitment or obligation upon National Grid to undertake any investment on its network, including, but not limited to the provision of a physical connection to the NTS.
+Consistent with the Licence and Uniform Network Code, firm entry capacity is a commercial right that may be offered on a daily basis or multiples thereof: it does not reflect a commitment or obligation upon National Gas Transmission to undertake any investment on its network, including, but not limited to the provision of a physical connection to the NTS.

 CHAPTER 2: METHODOLOGY